j-mhu/hera/tests/driverless/README.md

-# Removing the driver in Hera
+# Removing the JDBC-HERA Driver

+## 0. Implications

+## 1. How to run MySQL queries against a driverless Hera

- MAJOR MODIFICATIONS TO HERA SOURCE CODE:
+## 2. MAJOR MODIFICATIONS TO HERA SOURCE CODE:

-1. HANDSHAKE PACKET AND HANDSHAKE RESPONSE
+1. **HANDSHAKE PACKET AND HANDSHAKE RESPONSE**

 In connectionhandler.go, two functions were added.
 These are `sendHandshake()` and `readHandshakeResponse()`.